-Regulated Management Position Key management positions, i.e., Deputy CEO, Appointed Actuary, Chief Internal Audit (or its equivalent), Chief Risk Officer (or its equivalent), Chief Compliance Officer (or its equivalent) or any other positions regulated by Bank Negara Malaysia or other government statutory.

-senior Chief Executive Officer, key senior officers and senior officers
+Regulated Management Position Key management positions, i.e., Deputy CEO, Appointed Actuary, Chief Internal Audit (or its equivalent), Chief Risk Officer (or its equivalent), Chief Compliance Officer (or its equivalent) or any other positions regulated by Bank Negara Malaysia or other government statutory. senior management Senior officers determined by the Chief Executive Officer from time to time. technology risk management framework (TRMF) A framework to safeguard the Company's information infrastructure, systems and data.

-management as defined according to the listing maintained by Human

-Resources

-key senior Refer to the listing maintained by Human Resources for defined

-officers roles.

-technology A framework to safeguard the Company's information

-risk infrastructure, systems and data.

-management

-framework

-(TRMF)